zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_ULCL.md

 * aupf1
 * internet

-This means that each of these components should be present in the path, i.e. gNB (access), ULCL UPF (ulcl), AUPF1(aupf1) and EXT-DN-Internet (internet).
+This means that each of these components should be present in the path, i.e., gNB (access), ULCL UPF (ulcl), AUPF1 (aupf1) and EXT-DN-Internet (internet).

 We can see in the configuration of the UL CL UPF that the N3 interface configures the `access` DNAI and the N9 interface to the